lovnishverma/slide-controller/README.md

 ---

-## 📄 Special Note by Creater of This Mr. Lovnish Verma
+## 📄 Special Note by Author and Maintainer of this project Mr. Lovnish Verma 😉

 Do whatever you want, but don't blame us if you break your projector 😉.